slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ---
 ## On speed, position and direction

-> *'Speed is useful only if you are running in the right direction.' -- Joel Barker*

-Direction is more important than velocity.
-Position yourself for victory by bringing the target closer.
-Convenience (location) is better than space amount.
-Trade space for time.

-> *'Start as close to the end as possible.' -- Kurt Vonnegu*

-> *'Moving in a direction opposite to what we are doing right now where we are not successful will guarantee success.'*

-Only fools rush into a situation.
-By committing too quickly you lose your maneuverability.

-> *'Far better an approximate answer to the right question, which is often vague, than an exact answer to the wrong question, which can always be made precise.' -- John Tukey*

-> *'No matter how great the talent or efforts, some things just take time.
-You can’t produce a baby in one month by getting nine women pregnant.' -- Warren Buffett*

 <!--
 15. Waiting may be the best course of action.
 A fountain gets muddy with but little stirring up, and does not get clear by our meddling with it but by our leaving it alone. -- Balthasar Gracian